HendrikHoetker/OutlookItemTransfer/README.md

 I do not provide any warranty to the code.
 It is only tested under limited conditions for my own use cases.

 ## Resources
+The following resources helped me to understand the whole story.
+Some provide pieces of code I then use in my implementation.
 * https://stackoverflow.com/questions/7690236/can-i-drag-items-from-outlook-into-my-swt-application
 * https://en.wikipedia.org/wiki/Component_Object_Model
 * https://docs.microsoft.com/en-us/windows/win32/api/objidl/nn-objidl-istorage